 Local Option revenue has allowed the City to supplement its Capital Improvement Plan budget, resulting in an accelerated approach to address much needed infrastructure improvement projects in every ward.

-FY2020 Local Option revenue was used to add extra streets to the 2019 Residential Paving Program, as well as fund rehabilitation efforts along major roadways such as Hubbell Avenue, Hartford Avenue and Martin Luther King Jr. Parkway.
-The list of streets below does not include projects funded by property or road use taxes, only Local Option.
+FY2021 Local Option revenue was used to add extra streets to the 2020 Residential Paving Program, as well as fund rehabilitation of major roadways such as Easton Boulevard, Keosauqua Way and Martin Luther King Jr. Parkway, as well as the East 30th Street Bridge.
+The list below does not include projects funded by property or road use taxes.

 This program reconstructs the pavement between the existing curb and gutters in residential neighborhoods.
 Localized areas of the curb and gutters are repaired, the existing asphalt surfacing materials are removed by milling/scarifying the street to an average depth of four-inches between the existing curb and gutters, then, the subgrade/subbase is prepared and the HMA pavement is constructed in two equal lifts.
 The program also addresses replacing existing sidewalk ramps with ADA-compliant ramps.

 These residential streets saw improvements thanks to Local Option revenue in FY2021:

 - SW 1st Street from Olinda Avenue to Davis Avenue

 - SE 7th Street from Pioneer Road south to dead end

 - 13th Street from Madison Avenue to Shawnee Avenue

 - 14th Street from Shawnee Avenue north to dead end